hexxone/email-history-changer/README.md

 This will reject pushed which contain and of your github-confirmed email addresses in the future.

-## Many words of caution
+## Words of caution 💣⚠

-This is a purely "source-available" project.
+> This is a purely "source-available" project.
 I.e.: I will not accept PRs, feature requests or bug reports.
+>

-You are on your own.
+> You are on your own.

 1. I do not accept any responsibility for damages caused by this tool!
 2. Timetravel has not been invented yet!
 Make backups of everything before starting!